pavi2410/gsoc-2020-appinventor-project-vce/index.md

 [<img title="GSoC Project Page" src="https://img.shields.io/badge/-GSoC Project Page-brightgreen" height=25 />](https://summerofcode.withgoogle.com/projects/#4749864480538624) [<img title="GSoC 2020 Proposal for Visible Component Extensions" src="https://img.shields.io/badge/-GSoC 2020 Proposal-brightgreen" height=25 />](https://docs.google.com/document/d/14FwGfVMQcyDReeWCPSqFbMWSbW6ZsYbl3mRBsPEzBnQ/edit?usp=sharing) [<img title="Design Document" src="https://img.shields.io/badge/-Design Document-brightgreen" height=25 />](https://docs.google.com/document/d/1BV1lGCNtYjP0H0dxUyLcVPnO91ztke-1VAH4EnRdDYc/edit?usp=sharing) [<img title="Documentation" src="https://img.shields.io/badge/Documentation-WIP-555?labelColor=brightgreen" height=25 />](https://docs.google.com/document/d/17uMiZ5RuwC3u9J1e2oVUIGNPVHA8Mp2umDka6pXJ244/edit?usp=sharing)

 # About the Project
+Extensions in App inventor are currently limited to just non-visible components.
+Due to this, extensions can't be dragged into the mock form designer.
+To work around this, extension developers have to get a reference to a visible component as parent under which they create UI views.
+This, however, defeats the idea of App Inventor, which allows the users to create their UI of their apps using the concept of WYSIWYG.

+My proposal to solve this problem is to create a generic `MockVisibleExtension`, a subclass of `MockComponent`, which can be dragged into the designer.
+The extension will have (almost) all the capabilities of a visible component.
+Further, this allows the extension to be placed under a container component under which the extension can create its views.
+Thus, this allows the users to view a clear hierarchy of their app's UI when using "visible" extensions.

-A Visible Component Extension or VCE is a type of extension which is able to provide Mock preview of what a component running on a real device would like.
-It leverages the existing mechanism set in place to write Mocks for the internal components.
-The goal of this to make VCE look and feel similar to a regular visible component, and provide a safe and secure way of getting a VCE running in the browser.
+A **V**isible **C**omponent **E**xtension (or VCE) is a type of extension which is able to provide Mock preview of what a component running on a real device would like.
+It leverages the existing mechanism set in place to write Mocks for the internal components. **The goal of this project is to make VCE look and feel similar to a regular visible component, and provide a safe and secure way of getting a VCE running in the browser.**

 # Background